How to Change Alt+Tab Tabs in Windows 11

 Change Number of Tabs from Apps to Show when Snapping or Alt+Tab for All or Specific Users Using Local Group Policy Editor

-If you have administrator access on Windows 11 Pro, Enterprise, or Education, you can use the Local Group Policy Editor to set how many Alt+Tab tabs appear for all users.
+Windows 11 Pro, Enterprise, or Education users with admin rights can use the Local Group Policy Editor to set the number of Alt+Tab tabs shown for everyone.

 - Open the Local Group Policy Editor for all users, specific users or groups, or all users except administrators, depending on how you want this policy applied.